Breast Implant Choices -7 Options for Implant Surgery

-- In Australia, the most popular breast implants used by specialist plastic surgeons are the respected brands, Mentor Implants and Motiva implants.
+In Australia, the most popular breast implants specialist plastic surgeons use are either, Mentor or Motiva implants.

 Things to consider when choosing the best breast implants

-- if you’re very thin or athletic – whether you have adequate body fat for coverage of the implant
+If you’re very thin or athletic you need to ask yourself if you have adequate body fat for coverage of the implant.

-- skin condition/elasticity and resiliency (will it hold an implant or do you need a breast lift along with your breast implants to get the rounded, uplifted breast shape you’re wanting?)
+Skin condition/elasticity and resiliency.
+In other words, will it hold an implant or do you need a breast lift along with your breast implants to get the look you want to achieve.

 Download Our Breast Augmentation Guide